 Which studies helped the device get FDA approval?

-a clinical trial that compared the ADHD symptoms of two groups of kids: those using the device and those using a placebo.
+The FDA cited a clinical trial that compared the ADHD symptoms of two groups of kids: those using the device and those using a placebo.
 That study showed that ADHD symptoms improved more in kids using active devices than in kids using sham ones.

 Kids tolerated the treatment pretty well.
 The most commonly reported side effects were feeling sleepy, wanting to eat more, and having trouble sleeping.